Waszka22/PDA_Projcet_2/README.md

 ***

 This repository is used for the project given by the lecture on Programming for Data Analysis module on <em><strong>Higher Diploma in Science in Computing in Data Analytics at ATU</strong></em>.
-This repository contains the Jupyter notebook <code>PfDA_Assigment.ipynb</code> and data files.
+This repository contains the Jupyter notebook <code>PDA_Project_2.ipynb</code> and data files.

+In this analysis, we aim to explore and visualize the CO2, temperature anomalies over the years, considering the unique reference periods for different regions.
+By leveraging this dataset, we seek to uncover patterns, trends, and potential correlations that contribute to a deeper understanding of climate dynamics.

 ***

 ***

 ### Problem Statement

 For this project analysis of paleo-present climate data: